olinjs/olinjs/lessons/09-clientside-frameworks/INCLASS.md

 #Lesson 9 - Client-side Javascript Frameworks

 ##A Tie Breaker
-Comparing React and Angular is a very interesting topic.
+Comparing React and Angular is a very interesting discussion.
 Both frameworks have pros and cons and examining those arguments in detail yields a tie breaker.

 ##History
 Angular has been around for a while.
 Since 2009, Angular has been assigning custom attributes, known as directives, to the HTML elements of the DOM to provide them with appropriate functionality.
 React is quite young.
 Born and sustained through Facebook in 2013, React has presented itself to the world as a performance-minded view renderer capable of rendering large amounts of data.
 Let's take a look at how those frameworks are different and, at the same time, so similar.